iamthem/restaurant/README.md

 ## About
 This is an API for restaurants to be able to update their menu
 ## Features
-With this API;
+With this API you can:
-- You can:
 1) Get a menu section by id
 2) Get all menu sections
 3) Add a new menu section